dragonfire535/storyteller/README.md

 5. Run `npm i -g pm2` to install PM2.
 6. Run `pm2 start Storyteller.js --name mafia` to run the bot.

+## How to Play

+1. Have all the players who want to play join a voice channel.
+You need at least 5 to play, and can have up to 15.
+2. Use the `mafia` command, which will start a game using the members of the voice channel.
+Make sure all players open their DMs.
+3. Have fun!
+The storyteller will guide you through the game.

 ## Licensing

 The bot is licensed under the GPL 3.0 license.
 See the file `LICENSE` for more